windup/windup-quickstarts/weblogic-javaee-servlet/README.md

    1. Adds a rule that looks for `weblogic.servlet.annotation.WLServlet` annotations.
 If found:

-        * Classifies the annotation as "WebLogic @WLServlet" and provides a link to the Javadoc for the  Java EE @WebServlet equivalent.
+        * Classifies the annotation as "WebLogic @WLServlet" and provides a link to the Java EE `javax.servlet.annotation` package Javadoc.
-        * Provides a warning text telling the user to replace the proprietary WebLogic @WLServlet annotation with the Java EE 6 standard @WebServlet annotation and provides a link to Red Hat documentation.
+        * Provides a warning text telling the user to replace the proprietary WebLogic @WLServlet annotation with the Java EE 6 standard @WebServlet annotation and provides a link to an article on the Red Hat Customer Portal.
         * Assigns 1 story point of effort to this task.
    2. Adds a rule that looks for `weblogic.servlet.annotation.WLInitParam` annotations.
 If found:

-        * Classifies the annotation as "WebLogic @WLInitParam" and provides a link to the Javadoc for the  Java EE @WebInitParam equivalent.
+        * Classifies the annotation as "WebLogic @WLInitParam" and provides a link to the Java EE `javax.servlet.annotation` package Javadoc.
-        * Provides a warning text telling the user to replace the proprietary WebLogic @WLInitParam annotation with the Java EE 6 standard @WebInitParam annotation and provides a link to Red Hat documentation.
+        * Provides a warning text telling the user to replace the proprietary WebLogic @WLInitParam annotation with the Java EE 6 standard @WebInitParam annotation and provides a link to an article on the Red Hat Customer Portal.
         * Assigns 2 story points of effort to this task.

    3. Adds a rule that looks for `weblogic.servlet.annotation.WLFilter` annotations.
 If found:

-        * Classifies the annotation as "WebLogic @WLFilter" and provides a link to the Javadoc for the  Java EE @WebFilter equivalent.
+        * Classifies the annotation as "WebLogic @WLFilter" and provides a link to the Java EE `javax.servlet.annotation` package Javadoc.
-        * Provides a warning text telling the user to replace the proprietary WebLogic @WLFilter annotation with the Java EE 6 standard @WebFilter annotation and provides a link to Red Hat documentation.
+        * Provides a warning text telling the user to replace the proprietary WebLogic @WLFilter annotation with the Java EE 6 standard @WebFilter annotation and provides a link to an article on the Red Hat Customer Portal.
         * Assigns 3 story points of effort to this task.

 The Windup Javadoc is located here: <http://windup.github.io/windup/docs/javadoc/latest/>